A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: -divisible groups

 \subsection{Classification over \texorpdfstring{$\CO_C$}{}}

 Let $C/\Q_p$ be a complete algebraically closed non-archimedean field with ring of integers $\CO_C$.
-We recall Scholze-Weinstein's classification of $p$-divisible groups over $\CO_C$ in terms of the Hodge-Tate filtration on their Tate modules \cite[Theorem B]{SW}.
+Scholze and Weinstein have classified $p$-divisible groups over $\CO_C$ in terms of the Hodge-Tate filtration on their Tate modules \cite[Theorem B]{SW}.

 Let $\G$ be a $p$-divisible group over $\CO_C$.
-Recall the Hodge-Tate exact sequence (due to Fargues) as in \cite[12.1.1]{Berkeley}.
+Recall the Hodge-Tate exact sequence (due to Fargues) as in \cite[Theorem 12.1.1]{Berkeley}.

 \begin{theorem} There is a natural short exact sequence:

 \end{theorem}